runemadsen/runemadsen-2012/writings/printing-code/index.md

 <!--
 ### Readings for this week

-* Grid Systems in Graphic Design - Josef Muller-Brockmann -->
+* Basic typography
+* Bulletins of the Serving Library - Metafont
+-->

 This week we'll look at typography.
 We'll go through the basic unit measurement that make up a typeface, and how we can manipulate these in Processing.